MoonPoet/xaprb-src/content/blog/2007/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

-In the best case, all other things being equal, it will require the server to read about as many rows as the bottom-up approach, but it will exploit locality -- a client at a time, a day at a time, and so on.
+In the best case, all other things being equal, it will require the server to read about as many rows as the bottom-up approach, but it will exploit locality---a client at a time, a day at a time, and so on.
 This is a huge help, in my opinion; reducing random I/O is a high priority for me.

 Given all this, I think top-down is better if there are not many changes to